-Per illustration of the most typical features, Figure \ref{f2} displays $x_{t}^{\mathrm{opt}}$ in an economy wherein the exclusive risky asset abides by one-dimensional $S_t$ that embeds a constant appreciation rate and volatility coefficient.
-The plot appertains to an agent, personified by $\gamma_d=10$ and $\gamma_u=2$.
-We provide the allocation in relation to $X_t/\Pi_t$ deducible from
+Per illustration of the most typical features, Figure \ref{f2} displays $x_{t}^{\mathrm{opt}}$ in an economy where the exclusive risky asset abides by one-dimensional $S_t$ that embeds a constant appreciation rate and volatility coefficient.
+The plot applies to an agent, personified by $\gamma_d=10$ and $\gamma_u=2$.
+We provide the allocation in relation to $X_t/\Pi_t$, which is deducible from

 All curves in this plot exhibit an interpolating design between the floor and cap around $\mathcal{K}=1$, resembling shifts from prudent to less cautious investment behaviour in line with Figure \ref{f1}.\footnote{The CRRA exposures $\frac{1}{\gamma_d}({{\sigma_t^{S_1}})^{\top}}^{-1}\lambda_{1,t}$, $\frac{1}{\gamma_u}({{\sigma_t^{S_1}})^{\top}}^{-1}\lambda_{1,t}$ do not always provoke the floors and caps of $x_t^{\mathrm{opt}}$ in the economy of Figure \ref{f2}.
-In the limit, the portfolio, however, converges to these extrema.} Following the payoff of a European option, the cutoff points approach $\mathcal{K}=1$ for $t\rightarrow T$, as the investor's concerns and harmonious rapid anticipation increase towards the planning horizon.
+In the limit, however, the portfolio converges to these extrema.} Following the payoff of a European option, the cutoff points approach $\mathcal{K}=1$ for $t\rightarrow T$, as the investor's concerns and harmonious rapid anticipation increase towards the planning horizon.
 The decisions indeed show trend-chasing behaviour, cf. \citet{basak2002comparative}.
-Akin, though \enquote{fuzzier}, shapes apply to the more general multi-dimensional instances.
+Akin, though `fuzzier', shapes apply to the more general multi-dimensional instances.